qeifar/myportfolio/README.md

 MJIIT Fellowship Funding System
 >Assisted for data visualization; variety type of reports for MJIIT from student intake until projection and balance report for future.
 SQLyog,RedbeanPHP ORM and Kanbanflow.

+Community Apps Families
+>CommApp is intergrated application system for communities; inside had many apps such as CommApp, SchoolBee, ePasti, UniApp, Kawepay, NeighbourUnited,eTahlil and many more.